cjvirtucio87/pandoc_resume/markdown/resume.md

 (2017 to present)

-* supported a federal government project with Spring, OSGi, the Portlet Spec, and Perl
+* supported a federal government project with Java 8, Spring, OSGi, the Portlet Spec, and Perl

 * administered Tableau servers using Powershell, Perl, and Golang